mindoraRwanda/MindoraVersionTwo/README.md

 # Install HuggingFace support (optional)
 pip install transformers torch accelerate

-# Set up environment variables
+# Set up environment variables using the new FastAPI settings system
+# The system automatically loads environment-specific configuration from .env files
+# Copy the appropriate environment file:
 cp .env.example .env
 # Edit .env with your API keys and configuration